GSA-TTS/terraform-cloudgov/UPGRADING.md

 }
 ```

-The v1 modules should properly select the `cloudfoundry-community` provider, but if they don't you may need to [explicitely set the provider](https://developer.hashicorp.com/terraform/language/modules/develop/providers#passing-providers-explicitly):
+The v1 modules should properly select the `cloudfoundry-community` provider, but if they don't you may need to [explicitly set the provider](https://developer.hashicorp.com/terraform/language/modules/develop/providers#passing-providers-explicitly):

 ```
 module "database" {